maxzheng/great-life-guide/README.md

 3. **Nurture your drives with positivity** for lasting happiness.
 Identify the things that drive you, express them freely, and then encourage growth positively (e.g. praise, be thankful / loving / kind, celebrate wins, smile).
 If you don't feel driven, then manually push yourself to get started.
-Kids are naturally driven -- they explore the world with curiosity and excitement, let their emotions flow freely, indulges their desires (e.g. eat candy, watch TV), let their imaginations run wild, and finally, their love for family, friends, and things are pure, sincere, and overflowing. :heart:
+Kids are naturally driven -- they explore the world with curiosity and excitement, let their emotions flow freely, indulge their desires (e.g. eat candy, watch TV), let their imaginations run wild, and finally, their love for family, friends, and things are pure, sincere, and overflowing. :heart: